bow-swift/bow/README.md

 - `BowFreeGenerators`: generators for Property-based Testing for data types in BowFree.
 - `BowEffectsGenerators`: generators for Property-based Testing for data types in BowEffects.
 - `BowRxGenerators`: generators for Property-based Testing for data types in BowRx.
-- `BowBrightFuturesGenerators`: generators for Property-based Testing for data types in BowBrightFutures.

 Bow is available using CocoaPods, Carthage, and Swift Package Manager.